dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 Now we have created classes to represent the most common types of stored procedures lets now look at how we go about calling these procedures.

-## Calling the Stored Procedures from Code
+## Calling the Stored Procedures from Code using SqlConnection

 The framework provides extension methods which can be used to call the stored procedures on three key .Net data access objects. **SqlConnection**, **DbConnection** and also **DbContext**.
 The extension methods for **SqlConnection**, **DbConnection** can be found in the main **Dibware.StoredProcedureFramework** assembly, but for the **DbContext** extensions there is a separate assembly, **Dibware.StoredProcedureFrameworkForEF**.
 This is to prevent the need for a dependency on **Entity Framework** in the main assembly and hence extra bloat.
 If your project does not have **Entity Framework** or you are not using the **DbContext** extensions then you don't need a reference to **Dibware.StoredProcedureFrameworkForEF** to call the procedures.

 Regardless of whether you are using *this* stored procedure framework alongside **Entity Framework** or not you will *always* need a reference to the main **Dibware.StoredProcedureFramework** assembly.

-So for the purpose of the examples we will call the extension method on the DbContext object, but the code is basically the same when called on the **SqlConnection** or the **DbConnection**.
+So for the purpose of the examples we will call the extension method on the **SqlConnection** object, but the code is basically the same when called on the **DbConnection** or the **DbContext** objects.
+So lets use the *MostBasicStoredProcedure* which we defined earlier in this document and call it using the extension method on the SqlConnection Object.
+Remember this procedure has no parameters and returns no results.
+For convenience we will use a the MSTest harness, but it's not really a valid integration test, just example code.

+    [TestMethod]
+    public void EXAMPLE_ExecuteMostBasicStoredProcedureOnSqlConnection)
+    {
+        // ARRANGE
+        var procedure = new MostBasicStoredProcedure();
+        var connectionString = ConfigurationManager.ConnectionStrings["IntegrationTestConnection"].ConnectionString;

+        // ACT
+        using (DbConnection connection = new SqlConnection(connectionString))
+        {
+            connection.Open();
+            connection.ExecuteStoredProcedure(procedure);
+        }

+        // ASSERT
+        // Should get here as Exception should not have been thrown }

+So reading down through the test we can see first in the *ARRANGE* section that we are instantiating our stored procedure POCO class and a connection string.
+Then in the  *ACT*, once the *SqlConnection* object is created and the connection opened we can execute the stored procedure by passing our instantiated Stored Procedure object to the *ExecuteStoredProcedure* extension method on the *SqlConnection* object.
+We we do not expect a *ResultSet* from this stored procedure we have no need to capture it.

+Now lets look at calling a stored procedure which does return results, but still does not have parameters.
+We will call the *StoredProcedureWithoutParameters* defined earlier in this document.
+See below to recap on how the objects for this stored procedure are defined.

+    internal class StoredProcedureWithoutParameters
+        : NoParametersStoredProcedureBase<StoredProcedureWithoutParametersResultSet>
+    {
+    }

+    internal class StoredProcedureWithoutParametersResultSet
+    {
+        public List<StoredProcedureWithoutParametersReturnType> RecordSet { get; set; }

+        public StoredProcedureWithoutParametersResultSet()
+        {
+            RecordSet = new List<StoredProcedureWithoutParametersReturnType>();
+        }
+    }

+    internal class StoredProcedureWithoutParametersReturnType
+    {
+        public int Id { get; set; }
+        public string Name { get; set; }
+    }

+So assuming the values that will be returned have remained the same as when we defined the earlier we should get a value of *1* for the first row's *Id* field and a value of *Sid* for the *Name* field.
+We will use the example code below to call the procedure.

+    [TestMethod]
+    public void EXAMPLE_ExecuteMostBasicStoredProcedureOnSqlConnection()
+    {
+        // ARRANGE
+        var procedure = new StoredProcedureWithoutParameters();
+        var connectionString = ConfigurationManager.ConnectionStrings["IntegrationTestConnection"].ConnectionString;
+        StoredProcedureWithoutParametersResultSet resultSet;
+        List<StoredProcedureWithoutParametersReturnType> resultList;
+        StoredProcedureWithoutParametersReturnType firstResult;

+        // ACT
+        using (DbConnection connection = new SqlConnection(connectionString))
+        {
+            connection.Open();
+            resultSet = connection.ExecuteStoredProcedure(procedure);
+        }
+        resultList = resultSet.RecordSet;
+        firstResult = resultList.First();

+        // ASSERT
+        Assert.AreEqual(1, firstResult.Id);
+        Assert.AreEqual("Sid", firstResult.Name);
+    }

+Set up is similar to what we did for the *MostBasicStoredProcedure*, but we need need a variable to hold the stored procedure's *ResultSet* and also a list to hold the *RecordSet*.
+For the sake of this example we will also create a variable to hold the first result, so we can make a couple of assertions against it.
+To access the results of the stored procedure we need to capture the return value of the *ExecuteStoredProcedure* extension method into the *resultSet* variable.
+This value is strongly typed and in this case will be of the type *StoredProcedureWithoutParametersResultSet*. from this we can drill in to the *RecordSet* and the individual records within the *RecordSet*.

 ## PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!
 Work in Progress

+## Calling the Stored Procedures from Code using DbContext

+** WIP - TBC **

+So for the purpose of the examples we will call the extension method on the **DbContext** object, but the code is basically the same when called on the **SqlConnection** or the **DbConnection**.

     [TestMethod]
-    public void NullValueParameterProcedure_WithNullableParamatersAndReturnType_ReturnsCorrectValues()
+    public void EXAMPLE_ExecuteMostBasicStoredProcedureOnDbConext()
     {
         // ARRANGE
-        const int expectedId = 10;
-        const string expectedName = @"Dave";
-        const bool expectedActive = true;

-        var parameters = new NormalStoredProcedureParameters
+        var procedure = new MostBasicStoredProcedure();
-        {
-            Id = expectedId
-        };
-        var procedure = new NormalStoredProcedure(parameters);
+        var connectionString = ConfigurationManager.ConnectionStrings["IntegrationTestConnection"].ConnectionString;

         // ACT
-        var results = Context.ExecuteStoredProcedure(procedure);
+        Context.ExecuteStoredProcedure(procedure);
-        var result = results.First();

         // ASSERT
-        Assert.AreEqual(expectedId, result.Id);
-        Assert.AreEqual(expectedName, result.Name);
-        Assert.AreEqual(expectedActive, result.Active);
-    }

-So reading down through the test we can see first we are setting up our expected result (based upon what we know the stored procedure _SHOULD_ return).
-We then need to instantiate and populate a parameters object.
-We can then use the parameters object to instantiate our stored procedure giving us everything set up and ready to go.
+        // Should get here as Exception should not have been thrown }

-The Context in this test inherits from an entity Framework **DbContext** so I can execute the stored procedure by calling **Context.ExecuteStoredProcedure(...)** passing in the instantiated stored procedure object.
-This will return a list of results, which in this case we know will be a single record so can use LinQ to provide the this.
+The *Context* in this test inherits from an entity Framework **DbContext** so I can execute the stored procedure by calling **Context.ExecuteStoredProcedure(...)** passing in the instantiated stored procedure object.

 ## TBC...